box1273002/Entrepreneurship/Business_Plan.md

 <!-- TOC --><a name="25-main-competitors"></a>
 ### 2.5 Main Competitors

 The screen time management app market has experienced significant growth in recent years, driven by increasing awareness of digital wellbeing and the negative impacts of excessive screen time.
-According to recent studies, the average American spends approximately 7 hours per day on digital devices, with smartphone usage accounting for a significant portion of this time.
+According to recent studies, the average American spends approximately 7 hours per day on digital devices [[9]](#ref-9), with smartphone usage accounting for a significant portion of this time.
 This has created a substantial market opportunity for applications that help users manage and reduce their screen time.

 The market can be segmented into several categories: